jmahlman/jmahlman.github.io/_posts/2023-11-28-running-audit-and-remdiation-on-multiple-os.md

 The way I have my policies set up is one policy for each operating system for auditing and one policy for each operating system for remediation.
 I also have one trigger policy for remediation.
 This allows me to ensure that systems are only running the scripts that are for the current operating system version.

 > **Note**: In the past, this wasn't super important as compliance settings didn't change _too_ much between OS versions, and any items that were not applicable on the OS would just fail.
-With macOS Sonoma, [`auditd` is off by default](https://boberito.medium.com/auditd-the-logs-we-need-not-the-logs-we-deserve-cf1d8c83d15d) and if you run a Ventura baseline script against Sonoma, you break the OS and will have a bad day.
+With macOS Sonoma, [`auditd` is off by default](https://boberito.medium.com/auditd-the-logs-we-need-not-the-logs-we-deserve-cf1d8c83d15d) and if you run a Monterey baseline script against Sonoma (or if you ran a Ventura baseline before the updated rules were in place), and you are making changes to the `/etc/security/auditsecurity` file (which doesn't exist on fresh or upgraded Sonoma) you break the OS and will have a bad day.
 So please, don't do it.
 {: .prompt-tip }

 ### Auditing